DarkGhostHunter/Laralocker/README.md

     }

     /**
-     * Return the starting slot for the Jobs
+     * Return the starting slot for the Jobs.
      *
      * @return mixed
      */
     public function startFrom()
     {
-        return Ticket::latest()->value('serial_key');
+        // Get the latest stored ticket serial key. return Ticket::latest()->value('serial_key');
     }

     /**
-     * The next slot to check for availability
+     * The next slot to check for availability.
      *
      * @param mixed $slot
      * @return mixed
      */
     public function next($slot)
     {
-        return SerialGenerator::baseSerial($slot)->getNextSerial();
+        // Ask our hypothetical generator to create a new serial from that. return SerialGenerator::baseSerial($slot)->getNextSerial();
     }